 In the summary view of the left-hand side, you'll see each of the subcompetencies along with some statistics.
 Each entry has a progress bar that tells you the current level of the learner for the subcompetency along with how many evaluations they've received for it.

 The insights page has more granular data on each of the milestones and also gives insight into how the levels are calculated.
 Let's walk through a few examples:

-In the above picture, you can see that the learner demonstrated only the milestones from the first level in the one evaluation she received yet she had the opportunity to demonstrate them all (and just wasn't able to).
+In the above picture, you can see that the learner demonstrated the level 1 milestones in the one evaluation she received.
+You can also see that she had the opportunity to demonstrate all milestones (and wasn't able to).